Iyoshin/TCP1201-OOPDS-Assignment-2023/PART2.md

 5  | Can resume the game.
 The state of the game is restored when resuming a game (use file or database).        |y 6  | Reset the game.
 All scores become zero.
 Round and trick number restart from 1.   |y 7  | Support GUI playing mode (cards should be faced up or down as in the real game).The GUI can be in JavaFX, Swing, Spring, or Android.  |n
 8  | Keep the console output to facilitate checking.
-The data in console output and the GUI must tally.                                  |-
+The data in console output and the GUI must tally.                                  |n

 ## D. Link to Part 2 GitHub Repo